SebastienTs/AutoScanJ/README.md

 For fixed experiments:
 - Unzip the data that you want to test to an empty folder
 - Run the corresponding ImageJ macro and select the folder you unzipped the data to as experiment folder
-- Untick "Send CAM scripts" so that the macro does not attempt to control the microscope
+- Untick "Perform primary scan" and "Send CAM scripts" so that the macro does not attempt to re-acquire primary scan image by controlling the microscope
+- Select the Automatic pre-analysis function that corresponds to the dataset (**Glomerulus_detector** or **Metaphase_detector**)<br/>

+You should see the primary scan map with the detected targets and the targets should be montaged in the QuickView window.
+It is not possible to go further with this demo and acquire secondary scan images since the microscope is not connected.<br/>

 For live experiments:
 - Unzip the data that you want to test to an empty folder